Blackspot seabream

+Taxonomy

+The blackspot seabream was first formally described as Sparus bogaraveo in 1768 by the Danish zoologist and mineralogist Morten Thrane Brünnich with its type localities given as Marseille.
+The genus Pagellus is placed in the family Sparidae within the order Spariformes by the 5th edition of Fishes of the World.
+Some authorities classify this genus in the subfamily Pagellinae, but the 5th edition of Fishes of the World does not recognise subfamilies within the Sparidae.

+Etymology

+The blackspot seabream has the specific name bogaraveo which is derived from the local common name for this species in Marseille, bogue-raveo.

 Description

 The blackspot seabream is a fish with a moderately deep body, a rounded snout and large eyes which have a diameter greater than the length of the snout.
 It has small sharp teeth and larger, flatter teeth set into the sides of the jaws.
 It has a long dorsal fin which has 12 spines in the anterior portion and 12–13 branched rays in the posterior portion.
 The shorter anal fin has three spines and 12–13 branched rays.
 The pectoral fins are relatively long and are pointed at their tips.
 The back and upper flanks are reddish in colour and the lower part of the body is silvery with a pinkish tinge.
 There is a black spot situated directly above the base of the pectoral fin.
 The maximum recorded standard length is 70 cm but a more common standard length is 30 cm.
 The largest published weight is 4 kg.